cjbarnes/cjbarnes.github.io/_posts/2015-03-29-fix-comments-compiled-sass-less.md

     For example, frameworks such as [Bootstrap](http://getbootstrap.com) or [the WordPress starter theme Underscores](http://underscores.me) are written in Sass or Less, but are still useful to developers that don't use these preprocessors.
 Those developers read and manually change the framework's compiled CSS instead of modifying the Sass/Less.
 Even if you don't work on this sort of project, the compiled CSS should still be a priority for you if you're a freelancer or a one-person development team.
 Your code may be handed on to someone else to develop or fix in the future (e.g. if you move on to another job), and if your successor doesn't use the same preprocessor as you, they are likely to start with your compiled CSS instead of your source files.

     Our unminified CSS output deserves attention.
 However, compiled CSS is much less useful if our code comments aren't included (or even worse, if the comments are outputted in the wrong places).
 This is why we need a workaround for Sass's and Less's comment problems.

-[^2]: The `//` prefix is a feature in both Sass and Less, used to differentiate comments that should and shouldn't be present in compiled CSS.

 [^3]: This type of inline comment is used by [Idiomatic CSS](https://github.com/necolas/idiomatic-css#5-practical-example)---arguably the most well-known CSS coding style standard---and in the extraordinarily popular [Normalize.css reset](https://github.com/necolas/normalize.css/blob/master/normalize.css) by the same author.